TomosRich/PLIF-Processing/paper.md

 $$
 A=\varepsilon bc
-\caption{The Beer-Lambert law, where A is absorbance, $\varepsilon$ is absorptivity, b is path length, and c is concentration}
+[The Beer-Lambert law, where A is absorbance, $\varepsilon$ is absorptivity, b is path length, and c is concentration]
 $$